samarthhapse/Infinite-Loopers_NAN/README.md

 SIH'23 Final project- Blockchain Visualizer

 # Problem Statement
-De-anonymization for monitoring and tracking of illegal activities performed using cryptocurrency transaction technology.
+De-anonymization for monitoring and tracking of illegal activities performed using cryptocurrency transaction technology

 # Structure
 This is a tool which can help us know the person behind the wallet address.